The Failing Science

-Part of this pursuit of this long standing trope is fear, we’re afraid of what we don’t understand and so we retreat into it and feed the fear, startling our sleeping ears to hear that someone has suddenly discovered us having a nap and given us a nudge, reminding us that everything is actually all right, the kettle is boiled and would we like a cup of tea.
+Part of this pursuit of this long standing trope is fear, we’re afraid of what we don’t understand and so we retreat into it so that we can feed it, this fear, startling our sleeping ears to hear that someone has suddenly discovered us having a nap and given us a nudge, reminding us that everything is actually all right, the kettle is boiled and would we like a cup of tea.
 Our expectation is that these things will never befall us and so we need not include them in any ‘standard of living’ equation, so it’s back to trimming the hedges.

 I have seen a lot of it lately, this redefinition of what ‘standard of living’ is meant to entail, or perhaps my antenna is more attuned to it of late, I’m not sure, which ensures that I’ll never make the mistake of running for office, of any type.

 It begs the question which you probably knew was coming – what are we prepared to surrender so that we can become that better, wealthier nation.
 I did read ‘The Wealth of Nations’ in between university classes and it made as little sense then as it does now.
 I’ve made more sense of things reading Camus, Boochani, Orwell, Beckett, or Steinbeck.
 It possibly has something to do with getting older and knowing less then I used to, retreating into the silence of contemplation, of trying to rein in the rage inside and not think about things too deeply.